areynold/accessibility-for-project-managers/PITCHME.md

 ---

-### Implementation of Regulatory Requirements
+### Section 508 Level AA Specification

-* Section 508 mandates WCAG 2.0 Level AA as of January, 2018
+* Section 508 as of January 2018
-* U of I IT Accessibility policy requires WCAG 2.0 Level AA for web technologies as of Fall 2017
+* Illinois Information Technology Accessibility Act as of July 18, 2017
-* OBFS requires WCAG 2.0 Level AA for purchase of web services and technologies
+* University of Illinois IT Accessibility policy as of Fall 2017
-* Illinois Information Technology Accessibility Act will be refreshed on July 18, 2017 to mandate WCAG 2.0 Level AA as well
+* University of Illinois OBFS for purchase of web services and technologies

 ---